foxBMS/foxbms-2/docs/software/architecture/architecture.rst

 #####################

-The following section describes the diagnostics and safety focused BMS software architecture as depicted in :numref:`sw-architecture`
+The following section describes the diagnostics and safety focused BMS software architecture as depicted in :numref:`sw-architecture`.
+A detailed version of the architecture is shown in :numref:`axivion_architecture`.
+This view is exported from :ref:`AXIVION_BAUHAUS_SUITE` and should be viewed and verified in the tool itself for best performance.

    .. figure:: img/sw-architecture.png
       :alt: Software architecture